the-anna-project/annad/doc/concept/connection.md

 behavior was adjusted to the given environmental feedback Anna is receiving.

 ### creation
-When creating new connections it is important not to create weak connections.
+When creating new connections it is important to not create weak connections.
 Each connection that exists only exists because it brought some kind of value in the past.
 The process of creating connections is a continuous task, that is fully dynamic and learned by experience and can be described as follows.

+TODO ??? creation of new coorindates opinionated based on known connections ???

 When information is provided in the form of input, and no connection path for the current input sequence exists yet, it is mapped onto the connection space.